 Island Lakes Village Centre is a 21,353 square foot single-level open community plaza located in Winnipeg.
 Winnipeg has a population of approximately 671,000.
 Island Lakes Village Centre is situated on a good site in a residential suburb of the city.
 The plaza is situated on the only commercially zoned land in the immediate area and faces limited competition.
 Island Lakes Village Centre's key tenants include Rainbow Daycare and Marquis Dance Academy.
-As of December 31, 2006, Island Lakes Village Centre was 100% occupied by 13 tenants.
+As of December 31, 2007, Island Lakes Village Centre was 100% occupied by 12 tenants.
 Phase I of the plaza was built in 1989 and Phase II was completed in 2004.
 The plaza is situated on a 2.4 acre site and has parking for approximately 100 vehicles.
+As of December 31, 2007, a new 10,500 square foot expansion was being constructed and is expected to be completed by the second quarter of 2008.
+The expansion area is under a 10-year lease agreement with a nationally recognized financial institution.

 Key Tenants Area Leased (sq. ft.) % GLA Expiry Date

-Rainbow Daycare 4,200 19.7% September 2013
+Rainbow Daycare 4,200 20% September 2013

-Marquis Dance Academy 4,267 20.0% July 2009
+Marquis Dance Academy 4,267 20% July 2009